Possession of Controlled Substance in Las Vegas, Nevada

 Stressful Professions & Drug Crimes

 In the last few years the law firm of Heshmati & Associates represented many professionals including: doctors, nurses, dentists, pharmacists, corporate executives and sometimes even other attorneys accused of illegal possession of drugs.

 Cases involving professionals, especially those in the medical field, can be extremely challenging.
 We know a medical professional cannot under any circumstances have a conviction for a drug charge.
 It will create employment problems and licensing problems.

 We have experience dealing with the medical licensing agencies and boards.
 We will communicate with the license agency in order to fulfill your self-reporting obligation.

 The law firm of Heshmati & Associates defended hundreds of people charged with unlawful possession of controlled substance.

-Our clients live in Las Vegas, Henderson, Laughlin, Mesquite, North Las Vegas, and throughout Nevada.
-We also represent tourists arrested for illegal drug possession in Las Vegas hotels, casinos, or nightclubs.
+We represent clients in Las Vegas, Henderson, Laughlin, Mesquite, North Las Vegas, Clark County and throughout Nevada.

 Initial consultation is always free and confidential.